 "In an effort to help the Global Poverty Project realize its vision to end extreme poverty by 2030, Hadley Impact specializes in the cultivation of meaningful, lasting relationships for Global Poverty Project and its partners.
 Since 2011, we have fostered the formation of strategic alignments and mutually beneficial partnerships with foundations, corporations and non-profits that have common goals while helping to procure funding for the Global Poverty Project, its various campaigns and the Global Citizen Festival." -GPP

 The Global Poverty Project's mission is to increase the number and effectiveness of people taking action to see an end to extreme poverty.
 The Global Poverty Project utilizes the power of education, communications, advocacy, campaigning and media to advance the movement to end extreme poverty

 GPP campaigns for government, business and consumer action that will create important systemic change for the world’s extreme poor, and is building a movement that engages and educates people, and supports them to take simple but effective individual actions for change.

 In 2012 and 2013 — with a live audience of 60,000 and a worldwide media reach of more than 3 billion people — the Global Citizen Festival on the Great Lawn of Central Park helped leverage $1.3 Billion in new funding commitments for the world’s poorest communities.
 The festival has featured legendary artists such Neil Young, Foo Fighters, Stevie Wonder, Alicia Keys, John Mayer and more.
-This revolutionary campaign has garnered support from Bill Gates, Bono, Hugh Jackman, Gerard Butler, Larry King, UN Secretary General Ban Ki Moon, President Jim Young Kim of The World Bank and countless world leaders.
+This revolutionary campaign has garnered support from Bill Gates, Bono, Hugh Jackman, Gerard Butler, Larry King, UN Secretary-General Ban Ki-moon, President Jim Yong Kim of the World Bank and countless world leaders.
 The event secured partnerships from some of the world's most progressive charities and international brands.
 It was live streamed as the largest charity event syndication in history.